pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 URL.

 **Follow the linked tutorials and examples from class to keep submitting changes and improvements to your repository until class is over.
-Extensions can be discussed with the instructor.**
+Email a link to the repo to im60@nyu.edu**